MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Introduction

-To address these limitations, we introduce a new evaluation framework grounded not only in task categories but also in the intrinsic properties of the reference set itself.
+To address these limitations, we introduce a new evaluation framework that is grounded in the core challenges of multi-reference generation.
 Our benchmark incorporates multiple orthogonal axes specific to the multi-reference regime, including broader coverage of the number of references (up to 8), domain gaps between references (e.g., photo--anime mixtures), mismatches in object scale between reference and target scenes, rare concepts in the references (e.g., a red banana), and multilingual textual rendering references (English, Chinese, and Japanese).

-Using this benchmark, we conduct a cross-conditional analysis to assess model capabilities, identify characteristic failure modes, and point out remaining gaps.
-For example, while performance degradation due to increasing reference counts can be mitigated by agent-style multi-stage generation pipelines, failures arising from unsupported styles or languages remain difficult to remedy with inference-time strategies.
-We will open-source MultiBanana to establish a standard foundation for fair comparison and to accelerate progress in multi-reference image generation.
+Using this benchmark, we analyze model capabilities, identify characteristic failure modes, and highlight remaining gaps.
+For example, our analysis reveals that as instruction difficulty increases (through more references, cross-domain mixtures, or rare concepts), closed-source models (e.g., Nano Banana) tend to incorporate all required subjects but suffer from compositional distortion due to overfitting to reference details, while open-source models (e.g., Qwen-Image) generate visually cleaner outputs but often omit some reference subjects altogether.
+We release MultiBanana as an open-source benchmark to establish a standard foundation for fair comparison and to accelerate progress in multi-reference image generation.